• Skip to primary navigation

 Chocolate chips, maple syrup, coconut oil, canned coconut milk, Desiccated coconut on the counter.

-• 1 Can of premium coconut milk: Often sweetened condensed milk is used in candy bar recipes, to make this healthy version you will need thick coconut milk.
+• 1 can of premium coconut milk: Often, sweetened condensed milk is used in candy bar recipes; I wanted to make a whole food ingredient version so I decided to use thick coconut milk.
 The thick creamy part will be taken from the top section of the can (a carton of coconut milk will not work), the leftover coconut water section you can use for a smoothie or enjoy another way.

-Note: You can refrigerate the whole can of coconut milk for a couple of hours to make it easier to remove the creamy part.
+• Note: I find the best way to remove the coconut cream from the top of the can is to refrigerate the whole can of coconut milk for a couple of hours before using it.
 Be sure to use a good-quality can of coconut milk.
 Brands in Canada that I have used and can recommend are Western Family, Thai Kitchen, or Cha's Organics.
-Aroy-D as this milk does not have the full fat, do not use.
 Shake the can to see if it's thick or even seems solid - the thicker the better.

-• Maple Syrup or Stevia: Maple syrup sweetens the white coconut middle.
-If you only have Sweetened Coconut you can skip this sweetener as the coconut will already be pretty sweet.
-If you are diabetic or looking for a low-sugar option, leave out the sweetener or add ¼-1/2 teaspoon of stevia to sweeten these bars.
+• Maple syrup: Maple syrup sweetens the white coconut middle.
+If you only have sweetened coconut you can skip this sweetener as the coconut will already be pretty sweet.
+If you are looking for a low-sugar option, leave out the sweetener or add ¼-1/2 teaspoon of stevia to sweeten these bars.
+Honey can also be used instead of maple syrup.

-• Coconut Oil: This is used to make the chocolate thinner so it is easier to dip the chocolate into.
-Other oils will not work as they do not solidify as coconut oil does.
+• Coconut oil: This is used to make the chocolate thinner so it is easier to dip the chocolate into.
+Other oils will not work for coconut bounty bars as they do not solidify as coconut oil does.

 See recipe card for quantities.